theko2fi/ansible-multipass-collection/README.md

 pip install --force-reinstall git+https://github.com/theko2fi/multipass-python-sdk.git
 ```

-## Collection Documentation

-The full documentation can be found at https://theko2fi.github.io/ansible-multipass-collection/branch/main/.
-Please check it out.

-## Using this collection
+### Installing the Collection from Ansible Galaxy

-Before using the Docker community collection, you need to install the collection with the `ansible-galaxy` CLI:
+Before using the Multipass collection, you need to install the collection with the `ansible-galaxy` CLI:

 ```bash
 ansible-galaxy collection install theko2fi.multipass